malashevskyi/canvas/README.md

-# canvas-every-day (2d, WebGL, Three.js, GLSL)
+# canvas-every-day
-I challenge myself to make canvas animations every day, at least 100 days.
+I challenge myself to make canvas animations every day, at least 100 days. <br>
+**Plans:** some animation with WebGL, Three.js, GLSL, SVG, D3, GSAP

 [DEMO](https://canvas-every-day.web.app/) — There you find any animation in a quick way without launching it.